jdonaldson/nginx-haxe/README.md

-# NginHx - Haxe externs for the Nginx Lua api
+# Nginx-haxe - Haxe externs for the Nginx Lua api

 This is a set of externs for [Nginx's Lua scripting api](https://github.com/openresty/lua-nginx-module).